-The report, ‘Human Trafficking and Supply Chains: Recommendations to Reduce Human Trafficking in Local and Global Supply Chains,’ found that greater global connectivity is only exacerbating the problem.
+The report found that greater global connectivity is only exacerbating the problem.
 “It’s a role that multinational corporations play not just in helping to traffic, but in terms of preventing human trafficking,” Veloria said.

-The report sought to provide a comprehensive look at labor trafficking throughout the world, and practices global businesses have adopted that could be implemented in Washington.
+The report sought to provide a comprehensive look at labor trafficking throughout the world, and at practices global businesses have adopted that could also be implemented in Washington.
 One example in the report highlights Starbucks Coffee and Farmer Equity Practices program, which bans labor trafficking in their supply chains.
-It also referenced the cities of Seattle and Olympia’s sweatfree procurement practices as a lesson for the rest of the state in implementation and enforcement.

-The researchers’ recommendations to public agencies and private companies included consulting with The Workers Rights Consortium, a labor rights monitoring organization, to audit state vendor supply chains for apparel.
-They also recommeneded the state implement an anti-trafficking public procurement policy directed towards supply chain management, invest in additional research on Washington’s supply chains, and use Washington’s ports to enforce anti-trafficking policies.
+The researchers’ recommendations to public agencies and private companies included consulting with The Workers Rights Consortium, a labor-rights monitoring organization, to audit state vendor supply chains for apparel.
+They also recommeneded the state implement an anti-trafficking public-procurement policy directed toward supply-chain management, invest in additional research on Washington’s supply chains, and use Washington’s ports to enforce anti-trafficking policies.
 In the report, Basu recommended that the Port of Seattle refuse to unload any containers from companies that have used slave labor.
-“Policy should be developed to prohibit the transportation of products known to be made with sweatshop labor and the port’s position as a chokepoint should be used as leverage.
-This will help enforce state policy, as supported by the recent amendments to the U.S. Tariff Act of 1930 that mandates goods made with slave labor shall not be allowed entry at any U.S. port, thus prohibiting the importation of forced-labor produced goods,” the authors wrote.
+“Policy should be developed to prohibit the transportation of products known to be made with sweatshop labor and the port’s position as a chokepoint should be used as leverage,” the authors wrote.

-The report, along with a separate 2017 study commissioned by King County Council, led to the recent anti-trafficking motions by Port of Seattle and King County Council.
+The report, along with a separate 2017 study commissioned by the King County Council, led to the recent anti-trafficking motions by the Port of Seattle and the King County Council.
 “Trafficking is such an insidious issue, awareness is a key piece in combatting it,” King County Councilmember Jeanne Kohl-Welles wrote in an email to Seattle Weekly.
-“The Port of Seattle passed a motion to develop comprehensive anti-trafficking strategy early this year.
-The Port has a unique ability to raise awareness and prevent trafficking because they are a large employer and by being a point of entry for international travel with the cruise terminal and airport.”
+“The Port has a unique ability to raise awareness and prevent trafficking because they are a large employer and by being a point of entry for international travel with the cruise terminal and airport.”

 Eric Schinfield, senior manager of Federal and International Government Relations at the Port of Seattle, credited Veloria for helping the Port recognize that human trafficking extends beyond sexual exploitation.
-Since their motion passed in January, the Port has trained employees in detecting signs of human trafficking and hopes to create more comprehensive training for all non-Port employees who work at entry points operated by the Port.
+Since their motion passed in January, the Port has trained employees to detect signs of human trafficking, and hopes to create more comprehensive training for all non-Port employees who work at entry points operated by the Port.